adcondev/yalemi-api/README.md

     pip install -r requirements.txt
     ```
 3.  **Set up environment variables:**
-    Create a `.env` file in the root directory and populate it with the required variables.
-You can use `.env.example` as a template.
+    Create a `.env` file in the root directory and populate it with the required variables (see Configuration above).
 4.  **Run the application:**
     ```sh
     uvicorn app.main:app --reload